eadamsintel/test/ericadams.md

 at Intel he has been a validation engineer, software engineer, program manager, android software engineer, and is now a Cloud Software engineer.

 Eric's hobbies include home automation, jumping at the trampoline park, and taking his son to the plaground.

+Eric's favorite foods are tacos and burgers.
+He likes Japanese food as well but isn't a big fan of Chinese food although some of it is good.